-The jumbo jet that is the publishing industry only flies wherever it wants to go, and certainly not to the desired destination of the passengers.
+The jumbo jet that is the publishing industry only flies in one direction, and that may not to the desired destination of the passengers.
 Apparently, according to ‘some bloke’ my husband met down the pub who works in that field, it departs Oxford or Cambridge some time in your late twenties, early thirties, before a short layover at the University of East Anglia if you fancy a Masters in creative writing.
-It then cruises along, far above everyone else’s heads, emitting pollution in the form of vanilla literary works featuring at least some author memoir material thinly disguised as fiction.
+It then cruises along, far above everyone else’s heads, emitting inoffensive literary works featuring at least some author memoir material thinly disguised as fiction.
 Very occasionally, it can be coaxed into taking on a passenger or two from Luton, but they have to sit in the back and not ask for peanuts.

 As for those on the check-in desk, they’re nice people.
 They smile, respond politely and keep the queue moving, making sure the unworthy travellers are kept away from the plane, but they’re drowning under the volume of hopeful passengers trying to get a ticket.
 I’ve been trying to get on board for a few years now but I’m terribly English and polite about it.
 The sign says queue here and wait for the next available agent, so that’s what I do.
 But there are 500 people behind me and about 2000 ignoring the queuing system altogether.